Jeff Traynor, A.C.E.

 Writer | critic | Sustainable-Use Conservationist

 Jeff dedicates his time not only to advocating for regulated trapping practices, but also educating the public on furbearer characteristics and non-lethal alternatives to nuisance conflict situations with urbanized wildlife.
 He passionately regards the importance of, and advocacy for modern fur trapping both as a regulated outdoor activity and as an integral component of modern wildlife management, biology, and conservation.
-Jeff dedicates his time creating content for the Furbearer Conservation™ brand and website to help further the beneficial contribution regulated hunting and trapping activities contribute to modern wildlife management and diversity.
+He dedicates his time creating content for the Furbearer Conservation™ project to help further the beneficial contribution regulated hunting and trapping activities contribute to modern wildlife management and diversity.

 "Self-reliant, and self-sustaining; I consider myself a solitary fixture in New Hampshire’s wild outdoors.
 Writer, critic and sustainable-use conservationist – with a dash of sarcasm and a pinch of "Yankee grit" thrown in for good measure.

 Many years of researching the current tools and traps used, and acquiring data from the experts, has led me to feel fully comfortable advocating, endorsing, and taking part in the activity of regulated trapping on the modern landscape.
 It is a passionate interest in the furbearing species native to New Hampshire's wilderness that have directed me to partake in this activity.
 I firmly believe the experiences and lessons I have gained through regulated trapping activities in nature can't be matched by any book or classroom."